PatrickMaiyer/Portapack_Wiki/SD-Over-USB.md

 ![Screenshot 2023-04-01 193341](https://user-images.githubusercontent.com/13151053/229307649-d243f926-20a4-4f12-aa40-cfdbf010d1ba.jpg)

-Now just use the Portapack as if is was an sd card reader.
+Now just use the Portapack as if it was an sd card reader.